IvanZ505/runb-notes/docs/sys-prog/multithreading.md

 - The operation is not atomic!
 	- Another thread could be scheduled between the test and the set.

+In other words, there are gaps in the execution and in these gaps, another program can come along and modify the resource.

 ### Solution
 - `Test-and-set` - Obtains the current value of the variable and changes it in one fell swoop.
 - `Compare-and-go`